 Introduction

 Ireland’s government published a national policy document in 2011 which set out the need for improved literacy and numeracy skills amongst Ireland’s youth (DES, 2011a).
-Targets were set out in this policy document.
-These targets included each school developing a school improvement plan for numeracy and the follow-on from primary school to the National Assessment of Mathematics which would take place in second year of post-primary education where on average students would be fourteen years old.
-Additionally student performance targets were based on improving the uptake of higher level mathematics in both the Junior Certificate and Leaving Certificate examinations.
-Ireland’s performance in the Programme for International Student Assessment (PISA) was also targeted.
-PISA is an international assessment of the knowledge and skills of 15-year-old students in the domains of: science, reading and mathematics which takes place in three yearly cycles.
-Each round of PISA consists of one of the major domains and two of the subdomains being examined.
+Targets for numeracy were set out in this policy document.
+These targets included each school developing a school improvement plan; an extension of standardised assessments into the secondary sector; increase student uptake of higher level mathematics at both Junior Certificate and Leaving Certificate level; and increase Ireland’s performance in the Programme for International Student Assessment (PISA).
+PISA is an international assessment of the knowledge and skills of 15-year-old students in the domains of science, reading and mathematics.
+Each round of PISA takes place every three years.
+PISA consists of one of the major domains and two of the subdomains being examined.
 Ireland has participated in all rounds of PISA since 2000.
 Ireland experienced the second highest drop in mathematics of the participating countries between 2003 and 2009 where Ireland’s score declined by one third of a standard deviation in those six years (Perkins at al., 2013).
 This was reported in the media with reports suggesting the fall was alarming (Donnelly, 2010; Flynn, 2010).
-The policy at the time was that all post-primary subject teachers had a role in “developing and consolidating students’ ability to use literacy and numeracy.”
-(DES, 2011a, p.11)
+The policy at the time was that all post-primary subject teachers had a role in “developing and consolidating students’ ability to use literacy and numeracy” (DES, 2011a, p.11).

 The concept of planning for, and the teaching of numeracy across the curriculum was a concept which was a requirement in DEIS schools in Ireland since 2005 (DES, 2005).
-Numeracy, however, was defined in conjunction with literacy and the term “mathematics for everyday life” (DES, 2005, p.
-34) was also used in 2005 whereas the term evolved somewhat to include contexts, spatial awareness, reasoning skills, problem-solving skills and communication skills (DES, 2011a) whilst only recently digital skills were added to the definition for education in Ireland (DES, 2017a) .
-In his assertions about numeracy Steen (2001) made the distinction between mathematics and numeracy; he considered that mathematics “conveys the power of abstraction” (2001, p.
+In the initiation of DEIS, numeracy was defined as “mathematics for everyday life” (DES, 2005, p.
+34).
+Subsequently, the term evolved somewhat to include contexts, spatial awareness, reasoning skills, problem-solving skills and communication skills (DES, 2011a).
+More recently, digital skills were added to the definition (DES, 2017a).
+Steen (2001) made the distinction between mathematics and numeracy; he considered that mathematics “conveys the power of abstraction” (2001, p.
 12), whereas numeracy “conveys the power of practicality” (2001, p.
 12).
 This is an important distinction that neither the DEIS policy or the broader national policy documents which encompassed all post-primary schools DEIS and non-DEIS made (DES, 2011a, 2015a, 2015b).
 Subsequent DEIS inspection evaluations demonstrated teachers having challenges moving the whole-school numeracy away from the mathematics space and that the vast majority of DEIS schools prioritised other areas of DEIS planning above numeracy in the first years of the implementation of DEIS planning (DES, 2011b).
-This therefore raised the question as to how schools were implementing national policy in relation to the planning for, and teaching of numeracy at whole-school and individual subject teacher level, the leadership required for the same.
-The DEIS school chosen for this project was a school which had increased its attainment in the state examinations in mathematics.
-Although this was an aim of national policy (DES, 2011a, 2017a), this went against the trend nationally (Smyth et al., 2015) and thus made the school in question worthy of researching to ascertain whether or not the whole-school numeracy practices had a significant role in this increased attainment.
+This therefore raised the question as to how schools were implementing national policy in relation to the planning for, and the teaching of numeracy.
+The DEIS school chosen for this project had increased its attainment in the state examinations in mathematics.
+Although this was an aim of national policy (DES, 2011a, 2017a), this went against the trend nationally (Smyth et al., 2015).
+The case study school, with the pseudonym of Barrowside Secondary School was worthy of researching to ascertain whether or not the whole-school numeracy practices had a significant role in this increased attainment in mathematics.

 1.1 Numeracy